Docklands Light Railway: Upgrade to three-car trains (2007–2011)

-With the development of the eastern Docklands as part of the Thames Gateway initiative and London's staging of the 2012 Summer Olympics, several extensions and enhancements were undertaken.
+With the development of the eastern Docklands as part of the Thames Gateway initiative and London's staging of the Olympic and Paralympic Games in 2012, several extensions and enhancements were undertaken.

-Capacity was increased by upgrading for trains with three cars, each with four doors per side.
+Capacity was increased by upgrading trains to use three cars.
 The alternative of more frequent trains was rejected as the signalling changes needed would have cost no less than upgrading to longer trains and with fewer benefits.
 The railway had been built for single-car operation, and the upgrade required both strengthening viaducts to take heavier trains and lengthening many platforms.
-The extra capacity was useful for the 2012 Summer Olympics, which increased the use of London's transport network.
-The main contractor for the expansion and alteration works was Taylor Woodrow.
+The extra capacity was useful for the Olympic and Paralympic Games in 2012, which increased the use of London's transport network.
+55 additional trains were purchased to increase capacity on the network and allow for three-car operation.

 Elverson Road, Royal Albert, Gallions Reach and Cutty Sark have not been extended for three-car trains; such extension may be impossible in some cases.
 Selective door operation is used, with emergency walkways in case a door fails to remain shut. station is underground, and both costs and the risk to nearby historic buildings prevent platform extension.
 The tunnel has an emergency walkway.
 Additional work beyond that needed to take the three-car trains was also carried out at some stations.
 This included replacing canopies with more substantial ones along the full platform length.
 A new station has been built 200 m east of the former location as nearby curves precluded lengthening. now has a third platform.

-For this upgrade DLR purchased an additional 31 cars compatible with existing rolling stock.
 The works were originally planned as three phases: Bank-Lewisham, Poplar-Stratford, and the Beckton branch.
 The original £200 million contract was awarded on 3 May 2007.
 Work started in 2007 and Bank-Lewisham was originally due to be completed in 2009.
 However, the work programme for the first two phases was merged and the infrastructure work was completed by the end of January 2010.
 The Lewisham-Bank route now runs three-car trains exclusively.
 They started running on the Beckton branch on 9 May 2011.
 Stratford to Lewisham and Bank to Woolwich Arsenal services sometimes operate as three-car trains; other routes run the longer trains when required.